longsleep/snappy-odroidc/README.md

 make oem
 ```

+The OEM snap, contains also a boot.ini which overwrites certain variables to
+make Snappy work with the U-Boot v2011.03.
+This is quite hacky but for now
+seems to be the only possible option.
+In addition, the OEM snap contains the
+binary proprietary boot loader code which bootstraps the SOC.
+On build, this
+boot code is split up as required by the hardware platform.

 ### Build device part

 Of course the device part can be built seperately as well.
 The device part